yseen/twitterSentimentAnalysis/README.md

 # twitterSentimentAnalysis

-Use the natural language processing functions from the smileyface transforemers toolkit to analyse the sentiment in tweets from Twitter.
+Use the natural language processing functions from the hugging face transformers toolkit to analyse the sentiment in tweets from Twitter.